French destroyer Mogador

-Mogador was the lead ship of the French Navy's Mogador class of destroyers (contre-torpilleurs).
+Mogador was the lead ship of the French Navy's Mogador class of large destroyers (contre-torpilleurs).
 Named after the Moroccan town, she was built before the outbreak of World War II.
 The ship was heavily damaged during the British attack on Mers-el-Kébir on 3 July 1940, but was later repaired and sailed to Toulon.
 She was scuttled in Toulon Harbor when the Germans tried to seize her, along with the rest of the fleet, on 27 November 1942.